 Blue Lagoon: if you want to visit the Blue Lagoon, you need to book the entry by yourself (click here to book).
-We recommend to book for 3:00 PM (15:00).
+We recommend to book for 3:00 PM (15:00) as drop off there would be around 2.45 PM (14:45).
 Make your reservation well in advance.
 You will have to take the bus back to Reykjavik by yourself, but there are regular buses and you can pay the fare on the bus.

 Drop off in Reykjavik: Around 3:30 PM (15:30) which gives you time to rest and enjoy downtown Reykjavik

 Attention: Are you visiting in June or July?
 Then we highly recommend checking our Midnight Sun Hot Golden Circle tour which departs after Reykjanes tour is back to Reykjavik with a pickup 6:00 – 6:30 pm (18:00 – 18:30) and therefore gives you the opportunity to use your time in Iceland very efficiently and do two great tours in one day!